enzo-project/enzo-dev/doc/manual/source/reference/NestedGridParticles.rst

-`cosmology tutorial? </wiki/Tutorials/RunCosmologySimulation>`_ for `nested grids? </wiki/Tutorials/WritingParameterFiles#Multiplenestedgrids>`_, first inits is run, and then ring is run on the output of inits to prepare data for the parallel IO mode of enzo.
+`cosmology tutorial? </wiki/Tutorials/RunCosmologySimulation>`_ for `nested grids? </wiki/Tutorials/WritingParameterFiles#Multiplenestedgrids>`_, first inits is run, and then ring is run on the output of inits to prepare data for the Parallel Root Grid IO mode of Enzo.
 The contents of the initial conditions are easily inspected:

 ::